 General Education Requirements

 The Spanish for the Professions program leads to a Bachelor of Science degree.
 Graduation requires a 2.0 cumulative GPA in all coursework required for graduation.
 All Spanish major courses under the prefix SPAN must be completed with a grade of ‘C’ or better, otherwise students must repeat the course.
 Students entering below a 300 level are recommended to take SPAN 102, 201 and 202 as general education electives.
-This major requires a minimum of 40 credits at the 300 level or higher and 121 semester credits minimum including general education requirements as outlined on the General Education website.
+This major requires a minimum of 40 credits at the 300 level or higher and 121 semester credits minimum.
 A maximum of 1/3 of the credits, but no more than 7 credits, in a minor may overlap with the student's major.
 Students may apply 6 credit hours of overlap between minors.

 ADVISOR: Dr. Eric Warner